sanskrit/raw_etexts_english/blogs/manasataramgini/2011-05-27_agnisharman-and-the-crab.md

 +++
-title = "agnisharman and thexa0crab"
+title = "agnisharman and the crab"

 +++
 agnisharman was on a pilgrimage to the temple of revanta in the magadha